A visionary leader

 Research task

-Do some research to find out if the Yorta Yorta people won their native title claim in the 1990s.
+Do some research to find out if the Yorta Yorta won their native title claim in the 1990s.

 Read a longer version of this Defining Moment on the National Museum of Australia’s website.